vega/vega-lite/CONTRIBUTING.md

 If you only want subset of these actions, you can use:

-- `npm run watch` to start a watcher task that does all of above except opening and syncing the gallery.
+- `yarn watch` to start a watcher task that does all of above except opening and syncing the gallery.

-- `npm run watch:test` to start a watcher task that **lints and runs tests** when any `.ts` file changes.
+- `yarn watch:test` to start a watcher task that **lints and runs tests** when any `.ts` file changes.

-- `npm run watch:build` to start a watcher task that **re-compiles Vega-Lite** when `.ts` files related to VL change.
+- `yarn watch:build` to start a watcher task that **re-compiles Vega-Lite** when `.ts` files related to VL change.

 #### Fast iteration testing

-To quickly run tests without long compile times, run `npm run tsc -w` in a separate terminal session.
-Then run `npm run mocha:test` to quickly run tests (or `npm run mocha:test --inspect --debug-brk` to inspect tests).
+To quickly run tests without long compile times, run `yarn tsc -w` in a separate terminal session.
+Then run `yarn mocha:test` to quickly run tests (or `yarn mocha:test --inspect --debug-brk` to inspect tests).
 Please note that this only runs unit tests; you should run the full tests before committing code.

 ### Website

-`npm run site`.
+`yarn site`.
 See details in [Documentation and Website](#documentation-and-website).

 ### Deployment

-(For team members only) `npm run deploy` will publish latest code to NPM and Bower and also update github pages, which contains our webpage and documentation.
+(For team members only) `yarn deploy` will publish latest code to NPM and also update github pages, which contains our webpage and documentation.
-If you want to update only github pages, use `npm run deploy:gh`.
+If you want to update only github pages, use `yarn deploy:gh`.

 ## Suggested Programming Environment.